POB3

 review:

-summary: IDA evidence from study showing yFACT induces global
+summary: IDA evidence from study showing yFACT induces global accessibility

-demonstrates the distinct mechanism by which POB3/FACT reorganizes
+distinct mechanism by which POB3/FACT reorganizes chromatin.

 action: ACCEPT